To course across more kindly waters now

 It was built in the mid-1920s as a wealthy local physician's residence and was said to have been modeled after Michelangelo Buonarotti's own Villa Collazi in Florence.
 The Tuscan-style villa, built within a grove of old oaks and surrounded by manicured lawns and an exquisite garden, projected opulence and refinement, completely without any garishness or excess.
 Over the years of its existence, it had transformed from a private mansion to a Roman Catholic novitiate to an exclusive all-girls high school.

 From the outside, very little had changed in the appearance of the buildings on the property.
 The only real sign of the Visitors' control and presence there, aside from the omnipresent red-clad Visitor personnel walking about, were the gigantic red flags emblazoned with the Visitors' symbol in black in the center, hung proudly – some would say arrogantly – from myriad flagpoles attached to all of the buildings.
-But outside the ivy-covered walls of the property, no one knew that this was the one of the most secure Visitor strongholds in the Los Angeles area.
+But outside the ivy-covered walls of the property, no one knew that this was the one of the most secure Visitor strongholds on the American west coast.

 That, in truth, was the reason behind the property's appeal: It was a cloistered environment, secure from the outside, beautiful to look at yet designed to hide itself from interlopers and curious eyes even as it stood in plain sight.
 In a way, it was consistent with the Visitors' penchant in having two completely distinct faces: There was the beautiful face in full public view, and there was the uglier face hidden away under the mask.